nicbou/nicolasbouliane.com/frontend/content/blog/the-liberation-of-paris.md

 ![](/images/french-resistance-radio-dday.jpg "Members of the French Résistance listen to the BBC's radio broadcast")

-> We knew that something would happen soon, because the train from Paris didn’t reach Caen – the lines had been sabotaged.
-That evening I heard two messages – ‘the dice are on the table’, meaning we should sabotage railway lines; and ‘it’s hot in Suez’, meaning we should attack telephone lines. - André Heinz, member of the French Résistance
+> "We knew that something would happen soon, because the train from Paris didn’t reach Caen – the lines had been sabotaged.
+That evening I heard two messages – ‘the dice are on the table’, meaning we should sabotage railway lines; and ‘it’s hot in Suez’, meaning we should attack telephone lines."

+> — André Heinz, member of the French Résistance

 This last message was their final cue.
 The Allied invasion of France would begin within 24 hours.